What Are Hatch Chiles?

 The specific soil and growing conditions are what make Hatch chilies Hatch chilies.
 They are very fast growing, thanks to the wide temperature swing from the nights to the days – and that’s due to the 5,550-6,500 foot attitude of this area of New Mexico, which allows for these temperature fluctuations, unusual in chile growing areas.

-Other New Mexico chilies are similar, but thanks to a 2012 law they should be labeled New Mexican chilies, not Hatch chilies, or even further, labeled Not Grown in New Mexico if applicable.
+Other New Mexico chilies are similar, but thanks to a 2012 law they should be labeled New Mexican chiles, not Hatch chiles, or even further, labeled Not Grown in New Mexico if applicable.

 Are Hatch Chile Peppers Hot?